junh-ki/dias_kuksa_doc/docs/source/contents/cloud.rst

 6. Now you would be in `Service Subscriptions Page <https://accounts.bosch-iot-suite.com/subscriptions>`_.
 It would take a minute or two for your instance to change its status from "Provisioning" to "Active".
 Make sure the status is "Active" by refreshing the page.

 7. When the status is "Active", click "Show Credentials" of the target instance.
 Then it would show the instance's credentials information.
-This information is important to go to the device registry and register your device in the further steps.
+This information is used to go to the device registry and register your device in the further steps.
 (You don't need to save this information since you can always come back to see.)
 Let's copy and save the values of "username" and "password" keys under "device_registry" somewhere.

 8. Now go to `Bosch IoT Hub - Management API <https://apidocs.bosch-iot-suite.com/index.html?urls.primaryName=Bosch%20IoT%20Hub%20-%20Management%20API>`_.
 The Management API is used to interact with the Bosch IoT Hub for management operations.
 This is where you can register a device on the Bosch IoT Hub instance you've just created and get the tenant configuration that you would ultimately use as input arguments when running `cloudfeeder.py` (:ref:`cloud-feeder`) for a specific device (e.g., Raspberry-Pi of a connected vehicle).